Application and Writing Tips

 During session, a legislator's office can receive dozens, sometimes hundreds, of letters and emails a day.
 Interns handle a significant amount of this correspondence.
 As nonpartisan staff with a major role in representing lawmakers to the public, interns are responsible for communicating legislators' ideas and positions clearly, accurately, and professionally to their constituents and the state.
 Download a sample constituent letter for an example of a typical intern assignment: Sample constituent letter.pdf

 Interns receive professional writing training during orientation and throughout session, but strong foundational writing skills and a high level of accuracy and attention to detail are essential for a good application.
-Part of the interview process is a timed writing exercise to demonstrate your ability to write a professional letter following specific instructions.
-These tips will help you craft a solid set of application materials and prepare for the writing exercise if you are selected for an interview.
+Part of the interview process is a timed writing exercise.
+These tips will help you craft a solid set of application materials if you are selected for an interview.
 Your university's career services office is also an invaluable resource - use it!

 In professional writing, the most important priorities are clarity and